Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_3_plan.md

 Day three kicks off with a deeper look at refining regular expressions to tailor
                 patterns to specific research needs.
-Day three introduces `grep`, which applies regex to operating on the command line.
+Day three introduces `grep`, which applies Regex to operating on the command line.
 Day three also introduces Python and covers the basics of its text processing capabilities.

 ## Outcome goals